mefengl/note-faroe/README.md

 - Bot protection is not included.
 We highly recommend using Captchas or equivalent in registration and password reset forms.
 - Faroe uses SQLite in WAL mode as its database.
 This shouldn't cause issues unless you have 100,000+ users, and even then, the database will only handle a small part of your total requests.
 - Faroe uses in-memory storage for rate limiting.

+## Why?

+If you don't want to use a fullstack framework, implementing auth means paying for a third-party service, self-hosting an identity provider, or building one from scratch.
+JavaScript especially is yet to have a standard, default framework a built-in auth solution.
+A separate backend that handles everything is nice, but it can be frustrating to customize the overall login flow, data structure, and UI.
+Implementing from scratch gives you the most flexibility, but becomes time-consuming when you want to implement anything more than OAuth.

+Faroe is the middle ground between a dedicated auth backend and a custom implementation.
+You can let it handle the core logic and just build the UI and manage sessions.
+It's most of the hard part of auth compressed into a single binary file.